core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 If the proxy supports this form of response revalidation, the following applies.

 * The proxy defines J as a joint set including all the cache entries currently storing fresh responses that satisfy a group request.
-A set J is "complete" if it includes a valid cache entry for each of the CoAP servers currently members of the CoAP group.
+A set J is "complete" if it includes a valid cache entry for each of the CoAP servers that are currently members of the CoAP group.

 * When the set J becomes "complete", the proxy assigns it an entity-tag value.
 The proxy MUST update the current entity-tag value, when J is "complete" and one of its cache entry is updated.